Skip to Content

 The risk of acquiring HCV from an occupational needle stick injury when the source was infected varies from 3% to 10%[2].
 HCV is thought to be a fragile virus and therefore less likely to survive in the environment, but there have been case reports[6][7] of HCV acquisition after an injury from discarded needles.

 Although many drugs are now available for therapy of chronic HCV infection, their potential role for prophylaxis is not known.
-Given that chemoprophylaxis is not currently available, follow-up HCV testing is important to determine whether a potential exposure results in transmission of HCV because 75% of infected children will develop chronic infection, which is usually asymptomatic.
+Because chemoprophylaxis is not yet available, follow-up HCV testing is important to determine whether a potential exposure results in transmission of HCV because 75% of infected children will develop chronic infection, which is usually asymptomatic.
 Children with chronic infection require referral to a specialist and antiviral treatment may be required[29].

 HIV

-The risk of acquiring HIV from a hollow-bore needle with blood from a known HIV-seropositive source as a result of occupational needle stick injury was between 0.2% and 0.5%, in prospective studies conducted prior to the availability of effective ART [2][30].
-The risk of transmission of HIV from a known HIV-seropositive source who is receiving ART and has an undetectable viral load is thought to be extremely low but is likely not zero.
+The risk of acquiring HIV from a hollow-bore needle with blood from a known HIV-seropositive source as a result of occupational needle stick injury was between 0.2% and 0.5% in prospective studies conducted before effective ART became available[2][30].
+The risk for transmission of HIV from a known HIV-seropositive source who is receiving ART and has an undetectable viral load is believed to be extremely low, but is likely not zero.
 In most reported instances involving transmission of HIV, the needle stick injury occurred within seconds or minutes after the needle was withdrawn from the source patient.

 In contrast to the situation with health care workers, the source of blood in discarded needles is usually unknown, injury does not occur immediately after needle use, the needle rarely contains fresh blood, any virus present has been exposed to drying and environmental temperatures, and injuries are usually superficial.
 HIV is a relatively fragile virus and susceptible to drying.
 However, survival of HIV for up to 42 days in syringes inoculated with the virus has been demonstrated, with duration of survival dependent on ambient temperature[31].
 One study[32] found no traces of HIV proviral DNA in syringes discarded by people who inject drugs, while another study[33] found HIV DNA in visibly contaminated needles and syringes from sites with high drug injection activity.